Macronutrients VS. Micronutrients

 One of the best ways to counteract stress is with restorative sleep.
 Sleep is vital for optimal functioning.
 Ongoing sleep deficiencies have been linked to increased risk of heart disease, kidney disease, high blood pressure, diabetes, stroke, and obesity.
 Sleep is imperative for our immune and digestive systems to function properly (7).

-Magnesium is an important micronutrient that plans a critical role in stress and sleep.
+Magnesium is an important micronutrient that plays a critical role in stress and sleep.
 Magnesium helps balance blood sugar and relieve physical tension, both of which are related to stress and impaired sleep.

 Magnesium helps regulate melatonin and GABA levels in the brain.
 Both melatonin and GABA are necessary for sleep.
 Supplementing with magnesium, such as Brain Calm Magnesium, may help the brain signal the body for sleep.